bobrandy13/webka/README.md

 - [x] Implement Messages
 - [x] Save data to MS SQL Server
 - [x] Allow producers to produce messages
-- [ ] Producer must specify a topic, and specify partition
+- [x] Producer must specify a topic, and specify partition
-- [ ] Allow all types of messages to be produced, Objects, json, strings, int, etc
+- [x] Allow all types of messages to be produced, Objects, json, strings, int, etc
 - [ ] Partition producer's data into partitions using a partition key and hashing algorithms
-- [ ] Have a replication factor
+- [ ] Have a replication factor to ensure reliability.
-- [ ] Allow consumers to consume messages
+- [x] Allow consumers to consume messages
-- [ ] Allow consumers to specify the offset to start consuming messages
+- [x] Allow consumers to specify the offset to start consuming messages
-- [ ] Atleast once, at most once, and exactly once delivery semantics, allow producer to specify.
+- [ ] At least once, at most once, and exactly once delivery semantics, allow producer to specify.
 - [ ] Save data across multiple brokers
 - [ ] Add support for real-time updates using WebSockets or Server-Sent Events
-  - [ ] Allow consumers to connect through SSE in real-time
+- [x] Allow consumers to connect to Kafka through Long Polling
 - [ ] Implement a system for monitoring and logging activity
 - [ ] Add testing.
 - [ ] Implement authentication and authorization for API access